Sebelandanishvar/Navigation/README.md

 During the course of 100 consecutive episodes, the agent must achieve an average score of +15 in order to solve the environment.
 ### Getting Started

+1. Clone the repository git clone https://github.com/ethanchoi/udacity-p1-navigation.git

+    To set up your Python environment, please follow the instructions in the DRLND GitHub repository (https://github.com/udacity/deep-reinforcement-    learning#dependencies).
+PyTorch, ML-Agents, and several other Python packages are required to complete this project.

-1. Please click on one of the links below to download the environment.
+2. Please click on one of the links below to download the environment.
 The only thing you need to do is select the appropriate environment for your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)